-The primary research goal is to conduct novel studies which advance foundational knowledge surrounding pathogen biology and quantitative epidemiology that enable transformational step-changes within plant pathology.
+The primary research goal is to conduct novel studies which advance foundational knowledge surrounding pathogen biology and quantitative epidemiology that enable transformational change within plant pathology.

 To achieve this goal, activities are conducted within the themes of: